The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

 \begin{proposition} Let $L\in\mathcal L$.
 The holonomy groupoid of the $L$-foliation is given by the full subgroupoid of $K_{\mathcal U}$ over $\sqcup_{\alpha\in A_L}K_\alpha$. \end{proposition}

 In particular, if $\mathcal L$ contains a single element, we have Morita equivalence, cf. section \ref{rigidified}.

-\begin{corollary} Assume that $\mathcal L$ contains a single element $L$, which is equivalent to saying that $L$ is a common complementary subspace to all $H^0(X_J,\Theta_J)$ for $J\in \mathcal F$.
+\begin{corollary} Assume that $\mathcal L$ contains a single element $L$, which is equivalent to saying that $L$ is a common complement of all $H^0(X_J,\Theta_J)$ for $J\in \mathcal F$.
 Then $K_{\mathcal U}$ is the holonomy groupoid of the $L$-foliation and it is independent of the covering up to Morita equivalence. \end{corollary}

 \begin{remark} Especially, Corollary \ref{groupoidIIbis} applies to the case where $h^0(\mathcal F)$ is zero, i.e. the automorphism group of all structures of $\mathcal F$ is discrete.
-But it also applies to the case of complex tori, since the continuous part of their automorphism group is given by translations and since the associated Lie algebra is independent of the complex structure (as subalgebra of the algebra of smooth vector fields).
-This shows that this is not the good groupoid to consider, cf. Example \ref{locallytrivialaction}. \end{remark}
+But it also applies to the case of complex tori, since the continuous part of their automorphism group is given by translations and since the associated Lie algebra is independent of the complex structure (as subalgebra of the algebra of smooth vector fields). \end{remark}